To build a new tactic, one can use the tactic

 A validator should not assume that its input list contains exactly the needed number of validations.
 It should always accept extra validations and return them.

 Tactics are written in continuation-passing style.
-An answer
+An answer is

 the ultimate result of that continuation-passing computation.
 It is

-chosen to be exn
+chosen to be exn.

-takes a goal, a failure continuation, and a success
+An 'a tacticm takes a goal, a failure continuation, and a success

 continuation, and returns an answer.